ZakaryGates/111111/Lists.md

 ![](list-sub-list1.png)

 ![](list-sub-list2.png)

-A few languages (notably Hungarian) require text following the right socket (hole).
-This is referred to as a "tail" message.

 In this example, a new list **first letters** is created.
 This new list has two elements: ["alpha", "beta"].